Volunteer with Children in Togo

 - Start dates: Flexible

-Volunteering in a children's home, kindergarten, or nursery in Togo can be challenging but also incredibly rewarding.
+Volunteering in a childcare center, kindergarten, or nursery in Togo can be challenging but also incredibly rewarding.
 Whether you are on a gap year, vacation from university, or coming to volunteer development work as a career break, you will have a role to play and your contribution will be valued.

 Projects Abroad volunteers help by spending time with the children, playing with them, and putting a smile on their faces.
 Whether you are taking a group out for an afternoon to the nearby beach, helping older children with homework, or playing a game with the younger ones, you will be an essential part of their development.

-Projects Abroad works with several different children's homes in Lomé, the capital of Togo.
-Many of the country’s most vulnerable children end up at these homes, which are privately owned and vary in size.
+Projects Abroad works with several different childcare centers in Lomé, the capital of Togo.
+Many of the country’s most vulnerable children end up at these centers, which are privately owned and vary in size.
 Some are home to mostly young children and others have adolescents and young adults.
 If you would like to work with a certain age group please request it when you apply.

 The most rewarding tasks involve helping the children with their homework, teaching hygiene, and setting up group activities.
 Volunteers can also help with daily tasks such as preparing meals and cleaning up.
 Some volunteers choose to set up regular social activities for the children like sports or arts and crafts lessons.